daattali/beautiful-jekyll/_posts/2024-04-03-Tryhackme-Agent-Sudo.md

     According to the hint, I needed to reverse the given image file and then do something related to foxnews.

-    In order to view this photo, I need to save the image file to my local system.
+    In order to view this photo, I saved the image file to my local system.

     Saving an image or any file from a remote system to my local machine via SSH could be done using `SCP` (Secure Copy Protocol).
 Sinc one line is just required to save the files of SSH.
 I choose to use `SCP`.